At Advanced Pain Relief, We Understand How To Diagnose And Treat A Wide Variety Of Conditions Using A Personalized Approach.

 HOW TO TREAT OSTEOARTHRITIS

 The goals in treating osteoarthritis are to relieve pain and restore function.
 Brief rest — either by changing activities or wearing a splint — can help.
 Soft, snug sleeves can help support a joint when rigid splints are too restrictive.
 Heat (for example, paraffin wax and warm compresses) can soothe the joints and help keep them mobile.
 It is important to keep as much finger motion and function as possible.
 Low intensity laser therapy can dramatically decreased the pain associated with Arthritis and can support health tissue production.
 At Advanced Pain Relief we often include other treatments to stimulate new cartilage production to create long-term improvements.
-This can include shockwave therapy and PRP.
+This can include shockwave therapy.
 All our treatment plans are custom geared to our individual patients.

 De Quervain’s tenosynovitis(dih-kwer-VAINS ten-oh-sine-oh-VIE-tis) is a painful condition affecting the tendons on the thumb side of your wrist.
 If you have de Quervain’s tenosynovitis, it will probably hurt when you turn your wrist, grasp anything or make a fist.
 Although the exact cause of de Quervain’s tenosynovitis isn’t always easy to discover, any activity that relies on repetitive hand or wrist movement — such as working in the garden, playing golf or racket sports, or lifting your baby — can make it worse.